munfordjim/BedrockFarmersCoopDemo/README.md

         tags and functions (ie, cfqueryparam, canonicalize, CSRFGenerateToken, encoding, regular expressions, etc.)</li>
 </ol>

 <p class="p-2">The idea of the demo and the use of node came from https://github.com/twbs/bootstrap-npm-starter.
 Much thanks!
 The bacpac file called "BFC_backpac.bacpac" is the MS SQL Server tables and data used to run this demo application.
 There is no login page as the data is completely security insensitive.
-View <a href="https://www.cotton.org/jim_dev/test/bfc-demo/">working example</a>.
+View a <a href="https://www.cotton.org/jim_dev/test/bfc-demo/">working example</a>.
 </p>